schottsfired/pi-scripts/README.md

 PiBakery (https://github.com/davidferguson/pibakery/releases) is used to automate the process of creating custom boot images.
 This allows you to create a fully automated headless setup.
 Just plug in your pi and log in a few minutes later!

-Here is my configuration:
+Sample configuration:

 ![PiBakery Configuration](images/pibakery-k3s-master.png?raw=true "PiBakery Configuration")

-It may be helpful to create a single **Run Command** to boot from GitHub:
+It is useful to create a single **Run Command** to boot from GitHub:

 `curl -sfL https://raw.githubusercontent.com/schottsfired/pi-scripts/master/k3s-master/bootstrap.sh | sh -`

-This lets you modify your boot script more freely, without any changes to PiBakery.

 ### Logs